Originally published on April 18, 2017

-Spring HVAC Startup Checklist
+Spring HVAC Maintenance Checklist

 First, start with the outdoor HVAC unit:

-- Remove any condenser covers, coil blankets or lids: If you covered the outdoor coil in order to protect it during the winter months, be sure to remove the cover before starting the system.
-These covers protect and keep leaves out of your unit, but also limit air flow and any heat transfer.
+- Remove any condenser covers, coil blankets, or lids: If you covered the outdoor coil in order to protect it during the winter months, be sure to remove the cover before starting the system.
+These covers protect and keep leaves out of your unit, but also limit airflow and any heat transfer.
 Starting the system with any of these covers in place, even for a short time, could severely damage your system.
 Many people forget to remove their covers every year, often resulting in major repairs or even replacement of the whole system.

 - Inspect the outdoor unit panels: These panels are designed to enclose the electrical connections and must be in place to help protect both you and your system.
 If you are missing a panel (possibly due to wind) or if the panel is misaligned, this could pose safety risks for both you and the safe operation of the equipment.
 If the panel covering the electrical connections is missing or out of place, you should call a qualified technician for an assessment before starting your system.

 - Repair or replace any damaged pipe insulation: There are two refrigerant lines running from your outdoor unit to the indoor air handler – a small one and a larger one.
 The suction line is the larger copper pipe on the outdoor unit and this line brings the cool refrigerant back to the compressor in the outdoor unit.
 If the larger suction line has damaged insulation, this could cause a loss of cooling for the outdoor unit which could damage your system and may also cause energy use.
 Damage to the foam insulation can be caused by sun rot, freezing water trapped in the foam or winter animals looking for shelter or food.
 The insulation should be in place to maintain proper system cooling.
 If the insulation needs replacing, do so before starting the unit.
 Look on the copper pipe for a size (5/8, 3/4, 7/8, etc.) to determine the proper size for your replacement insulation.
 It might be possible to find the insulation at a local hardware store.
-When installing this insulation be careful not to bend or pull on either of the lines as this might cause the lines to crimp or to develop a crack which would result in refrigerant leak.
+When installing this insulation, be careful not to bend or pull on either of the lines as this might cause the lines to crimp or to develop a crack which would result in a refrigerant leak.
 (NOTE: ONLY the larger line needs insulation.
 The smaller copper line does not require insulation.)

 Then, inspect the indoor HVAC unit:

 - Change the air filters: The change in seasons is usually a good time to replace your indoor air filters.
 According to the U.S. Department of Energy, the most important maintenance task that will ensure the efficiency of your air conditioner is to routinely replace or clean its filters.
 With the normal airflow obstructed, air that bypasses the filter may carry dirt directly into the evaporator coil and impair the coil’s heat-absorbing capacity.
 Replacing a dirty, clogged filter with a clean one can lower your air conditioner’s energy consumption by as much as 5% to 15%.
-You can find most common replacement filters at your local hardware store but you will need to know the size and model number of your current filter to make sure you get the right one.
-If it is too large or too small it will not work well and this could also harm your system.
+You can find most common replacement filters at your local hardware store but you will need to know the size and model number of your current filter to ensure you get the right one.
+If it is too large or too small it will not work well and this could harm your system as well.
 Filters have a “MERV” rating.
 Developed by ASHRAE, the Minimum Efficiency Reporting Value (MERV) rates filter performance on a scale of 1 to 16.
 The higher the MERV value the more efficient the filter is at trapping airborne particles.
 For example, a MERV7 filter is a good common rating for the common 1” size range.

 - Check the coil “condensate” drain: This drain, which is usually plastic, is located on the indoor air handler and is used to remove the moisture collected from the humid air in your home while the air conditioner is running.
 Since the coil’s temperature is lower than the ambient air, water from the air will condense on the coil and drip into the tray below.
 This condensed water needs to flow to a drain or the tray will fill up and flood the unit or potentially spill water out below your indoor unit and into your home which could cause a costly mess in a finished area.
 Check to make sure the line is in the proper place and has not been bumped or broken over the winter months.
 Inspect it to see that it will drain to the appropriate location.
 After start up, on a hot, humid day when your AC has been running a lot, it is a good idea to check this line again to make sure it is draining properly and not leaking.

 - Clean the supply vents and return grills: Make sure that all supply/return air grills and vents are open and free of debris.
-It would also be good to use the vacuum to remove any pet hair or dust that might have accumulated during the previous season along with any obstructions which restrict proper air flow to and from your air handler.
+It would also be good to use the vacuum to remove any pet hair or dust that might have accumulated during the previous season along with any obstructions which restrict proper airflow to and from your air handler.
 Some houses have separate winter and summer supply vents, or house zoning, and some even have separate systems – one for heating and one for cooling.
-If you have a system like this you might have put extra plastic material over the AC vents to prevent drafts during the colder season and through winter.
-If so, it is important to remove these before you turn on the AC or you will not have proper air flow back through the system and this could cause severe damage.
+If you have a system like this you might have put extra plastic material over the AC vents to prevent drafts during the colder season and throughout winter.
+If so, it is important to remove these before you turn on the AC or you will not have proper airflow back through the system and this could cause severe damage.
 In general, cleaning all vents at the beginning of every season is a good idea.

 - Turn it on and make sure it works: After going through the checklist, wait for a nice, hot day when you have some time to spare.
-Turn the system on and check to make sure you have cool air coming out of the indoor vents for the first few minutes after starting it, and then every few hours throughout the day.
+Turn the system on and check to make sure you have cool air coming out of the indoor vents for the first few minutes after starting it, and then every couple of hours throughout the day.
 After the first few minutes, you should feel cool air coming out of the registers.
 If no air is coming out (or if the air coming out does not feel cool), then something might be wrong and you should immediately turn the system off at the thermostat.
 You can go through the checklist one more time and then try it again.
 If the problem persists, turn the system off and call a good HVAC contractor who can diagnose the problem.
-Leaving the system turned on when it’s not running properly can do a lot of damage.
-It never hurts to ask a HVAC professional to help diagnose the problems if your system is not working properly.
+Leaving the system turned on when it’s not running properly can cause a lot of damage.
+It never hurts to ask an HVAC professional to help diagnose the issue if your system is not working properly.